 "How can toxoplasmosis affect my baby?"

-In babies, T. gondii can cause hearing loss, mental retardation, and blindness.
+In babies, T. gondii can cause hearing loss, intellectual disability, and blindness.
 Some children can develop brain or eye problems years after birth.
 Children born infected with T. gondii can also require years of special care, including special education and ophthalmology care.
 Early identification and treatment of children infected with T. gondii is essential in order to minimize the parasite's effects.

 "How can I prevent toxoplasmosis?"